Richard6195/Dead-reckoning-animal-movements-in-R/README.md

-# Gundog.Dead-reckoning in R (DOI: 10.1186/s40317-021-00245-z)
+# Gundog.Dead-reckoning in R
 R functions to dead-reckon reckon animal movement from raw motion sensor data (specifically, the tilt-compensated compass approach using tri-axial accelerometers & magnetometers) with option to correct for drift with Verified Positions (VPs - e.g., GPS).
+(See DOI: 10.1186/s40317-021-00245-z for main paper detailling the below 'Gundog.R' scripts)

 #Gundog.Peaks = a peak finder (local maxima) in a data series.